 Then, I will talk about a young Japanese artist Kenji Iwasaki.

 You can find more of his design on his website (https://iwasaki-art.com/)

 To conclude, here you have it, a short history of ukiyo-e through their artist during the different period.
-We can see that this art genre in term of popularity is like a wave.
+We can see that this art genre in terms of popularity is like a wave.
 It was almost non-existent before the 18th century, then became really popular during the 19th century to finally decline and almost disappear during the 20th century.
-Nowadays, there are only a few artist remaining in this genre, yet I hope and I will support a rebond for Ukiyo-e in the years to come.
+Nowadays, there are only a few artists remaining in this genre, yet I hope and I will support a rebond for Ukiyo-e in the years to come.